firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

 has_toc: false
 ---

-# Load data using SQL statements
+# Load data using SQL
-If the **Load data** wizard does not meet your needs, or you prefer to write directly in SQL, you can enter SQL and run it in the Firebolt SQL workspace.
+If the **Load data** wizard does not meet your needs, or you prefer to write directly in SQL, you can enter SQL and run it in the **Firebolt Workspace**, or use an API.

 {: .note}
 Before you can load data using a SQL script, you must register with Firebolt, and create a database and an engine.